Climate change in the Philippines: Coastal ecosystems and fisheries

 Climate change and global warming and the rising amounts of CO_{2} in the atmosphere have contributed to ocean warming and ocean acidification.
 The ocean has acted as a carbon sink for earth for millennia and is currently slowing the rate of global warming through the sequestration of carbon.
 This comes at a cost however as the oceans are becoming more and more acidic as they sequester more carbon dioxide.
 Ocean acidification has dire consequences as it causes coral bleaching and ultimately leads to the collapse of coral reefs (usaid).
 Rising sea levels cause increased salinity that can have damaging impacts on the country's extensive system of mangroves.
 Both coral reefs and mangroves help reduce coastal erosion and support water quality.
 Erosion from the loss of coral reefs and mangroves increase the chance of coastal flooding and loss of land.
 Coral reefs and mangroves also act as important feeding and spawning areas for many fish species that many fisherfolk depend on for survival.
 Over 60% of the coastal population depends on marine resources such as coral reefs or mangroves for their contributions to fisheries, tourism, and storm protection.

+As of 2015, there is an estimated 1.9 million fisherfolk in the Philippines.
+Fisherfolk are among the country's poorest sectors in society.

+Sea level rise

+Globally, an estimated 150 million people live in communities that will be submerged in water by 2050.
+The Philippines is among the countries most affected by rising sea levels.
+Children are the most vulnerable.
+As of 2023, records from three decades show sea levels rising by 7 to 10 centimeters per decade along Philippine coasts, which is three times faster than the world average.

+Philippine coastlines, one of the longest in the world, stretch more than 36,000 kilometers.
+Coastal areas and their communities are threatened by rising sea levels and gradual submersion.
+These endanger the livelihood of fishing communities as well as the country's food security.

+Among the areas that will be severely affected are Manila Bay and Isla Pamarawan, Malolos, Bulacan.